SUMMER STUDY ABROAD PROGRAM

 At GEI, we strongly believe in equal access to academic opportunities in study abroad.
 In order to help eliminate financial barriers, we offer a variety of merit scholarships, trailblazer scholarships, and opportunity scholarships and grants, ranging from $500 to full tuition awards.
 Each year, GEI is awarding several hundred thousand dollars in scholarships.
 You can find further information as well as additional resources for external funding opportunities in the following blog post: Scholarships & Grants.

-All of our staff are highly experienced and resourceful professionals.
+All of our instructors and coordinators are highly experienced and resourceful professionals.

 Yvan Rubengebenge